 8. The Terms of the Transaction

 Inevitably, the transaction will include some important verbiage in the transaction terms.
-To make the terms more apparent, it’s a good idea to include them on the invoice so that customers can easily reflect back on them.
+They do not form a compulsory part of a formal invoice, however, to make the terms more apparent, it’s a good idea to include them on the invoice so that customers can easily reflect back on them.

 The terms may include penalties for paying late or not paying in full.
 There could be additional percentages of the bill due at certain later times.
 Whatever your company’s terms, try to include as much of them as you can on each invoice.

 Set yourself apart with a designated spot for personalized messages.
 This can be used to say “thank you” to a client or make reference to something unique to the project.

 Think about when you send a gift or flowers from an online order; there’s usually a place to include a special message to your loved one.
 Make all your customers feel like loved ones with personalized messages right on the invoice!

 The due date should absolutely appear on the invoice and might be the most important item on this list (along with the product description and total amount).
 The due date will help keep the process and invoice history organized.

 Include These Useful Tips in Your Invoice Maker

 When laying out an invoice in your invoice maker, make sure to include these essential ten items for an effective document.
 There’s a lot of responsibility balancing on the invoice pages, so they should be as thorough as possible.

 Looking for other beneficial tips for small businesses or professional invoicing?
 Check out the Billdu blog for all things helpful for small businesses!

 Did we miss anything in our list of invoice items?
 Let us know about it in the comments below!